spotify/threaddump-analyzer/README.md

 This is a Java thread dump analyzer written in Javascript.

-The idea is that this web page should live somewhere on the Internet and help people all over analyze their thread dumps.
+The idea is that this web page should live somewhere on the Internet and help people all over analyze their thread dumps: https://ghe.spotify.net/pages/walles/threaddump-analyzer/

-Web page here:
-https://ghe.spotify.net/pages/walles/threaddump-analyzer/

 ## TODO